qiaochen/LLM_RAG_papers/README.md

 > _This paper explores and evaluates the impact of RAG and FT (supervised) on customizing LLMs in handling low-frequency entities on question answering task._ Their base model is a T5 variation, FlanT5.
 Most solid conclusion from Table 2 is that RAG can greatly (10X on FlanT5-base)  boost the performance of LLM without any finetuning, while finetuning alone can only achieve <2 X performance gain on FlanT5-base.
 RAG + finetuning achieves slightly better performance on FlanT5-base than RAG alone, showing the major contributor is RAG.

 - Gupta, A., Shirgaonkar, A., Balaguer, A. D. L., Silva, B., Holstein, D., Li, D., ... & Benara, V. (2024).
 [RAG vs Fine-tuning: Pipelines, Tradeoffs, and a Case Study on Agriculture](https://arxiv.org/abs/2401.08406). _arXiv preprint arXiv:2401.08406_.
-> Not sure how GPT-4 was fine-tuned, but from Tables 18, 19 & 20, by comparing the RAG+GPT4 and Finetune+GPT4 options, it is evident that the RAG is comparable to Finetuning in accuracy, and much better in succinctness and
+> Not sure how GPT-4 was fine-tuned, but from Tables 18, 19 & 20, by comparing the RAG+GPT4 and Finetune+GPT4 options, it is evident that the RAG is comparable to Finetuning in accuracy, and much better in _succinctness_ and  _Percent of answers that were fully correct_.

+These literature indicate the promising role of RAG in domain adaptation.

 #### b.
 Fintuning for RAG
 - Zhang, T., Patil, S. G., Jain, N., Shen, S., Zaharia, M., Stoica, I., & Gonzalez, J. E. (2024).
 RAFT: Adapting Language Model to Domain Specific RAG. _arXiv preprint arXiv:2403.10131_.[code](https://github.com/ShishirPatil/gorilla/tree/main/raft)